BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-03-Technical-Documentation.md

 The BGS has been doing this for some time on a number of Projects/Services such as OneGeology & BGS Earthwise, however we hadn't yet done this for some legency documentation such as the user guide for our [BGS GroundHog software](https://www.bgs.ac.uk/research/environmentalModelling/groundhog/groundhogDesktop.html).

 With the new release of GroundHog v2.0 we thought it would be a good time to look at migrating the documentation from MS Office/PDF to HTML.
+We also hope to gain further stakeholder engagement with direct contributions to the documentation where users see a need.

 The solution we came to was based on the workflow of other technical documentation we write at the BGS, namely to use [Sphinx](www.sphinx-doc.org) to generate reStructuredText into HTML.